All preparations for the 42nd ASEAN summit on track - ExBulletin

 “On the first day, all meetings will be chaired by the President, while on the second day, there will be three meetings, two of which will be chaired by the President, while another meeting will be chaired by the Prime Minister of Malaysia in turn. role. base,” Retno said.

 Apart from this, the President and Ms. Iriana also reviewed a number of venues that are expected to be used for several activities of the 42nd ASEAN Summit.
-From space plenary, retreatuntil joint program.
+From the plenary hall, retreat, in the program of the spouses.

 As for Komodo Airport, the Foreign Minister said that there are currently two routes, namely the international route and the domestic route.
 In fact, a number of airport facilities and infrastructure are also carefully prepared to accommodate the arrival of delegates to the 42nd ASEAN Summit.